monktastic/no-more-contempt/scratch/endless-summary.md

 ---

-There's a bizarre state the human mind can get into, where we're not fully honest about our true intentions.
-If you've ever skirted your conscience before — and who hasn't? — you know this state intimately.
-Part of your mind knows perfectly well that you are doing "wrong," but that knowledge is carefully shielded from conscious self-reflection.
-All you hear are your own clever justifications.
-It is this state that has enabled _all the evil there ever was._

 A deep part of us knows that people only misbehave due to self-deception, and recognizes our similarity with them.
 To hide this, another part chooses to perceive them as _fundamentally defective_, so that we feel contempt.
 It feels like the contempt is there to "teach them a lesson" or otherwise benefit the world — but if you look carefully enough, you'll find that this is a dark lie.